Linuxfabrik/lfops/roles/libreoffice/README.md

 The SELinux booleans and fcontexts this Apache integration also needs are not set by this role.
 The `linuxfabrik.lfops.selinux` role, wired in by the playbook, applies them (see Dependent Roles).

+## Known Limitations

+* The role does not run on RHEL 10, which ships no LibreOffice.
+EPEL 10 does not carry it either.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.